sara-bouchenak/TITANIA/README.md

 ### B- Run experiment(s) from a YAML experiment config file

 1. Create a YAML configuration file in `./configs/experiment/` by overriding `./configs/experiment/template.yaml`.
 Config files saved during past experiments (`EXP_PATH/config.yaml`) can notably be copied and pasted to `./configs/experiment/` to reproduce the experiments.
-In that case, add ``` # @package _global_ ``` at the beggining of the files just as following:
+In that case, add ``` # @package _global_ ``` at the beginning of the files just as following:

   ```yaml
   # @package _global_